Compass-All/SCRUTINIZER/docs/client.md

 #### Memory traps

+First set the target tarpped memory address, e.g., for insepcting the hafnimum's exception vector table.

+When a trap occurs, the Monitor currently dumps the target memory and registers by default.

 ```
-#first set the target tarpped memory address, e.g., for insepcting the hafnimum's exception vector table.
-When a trap occurs, the Monitor currently dumps the target memory and registers by default.

 //e.g., watchpoint
 sc_user_client -m -e 0x2 -a 0x6000800 -s 2048 -w 0x630df28